 Here are some troubleshooting tips:

 - Input the Tax ID number with no hyphen.

 - Don’t input the entire name of the school/organization.

 When is my gift matched?
 How will I know it has been matched?

-Verified requests are processed at the end of each month and checks are cut and sent to the schools within the first 2 weeks of the following month.
+Verified requests are processed at the end of each month and checks are cut and sent to the schools within the first two weeks of the following month.
 Employees will receive an email notification when their requests are approved by the Foundation.
 Employees can also view their giving history to see the status of their requests.

 Why was my donation rejected?

-The areas to which we don’t give are listed on our website.
+Ineligible organizations and support are listed on our website.
 Please read the ineligible list when applying for a matching gift.
 If you are still unclear, after reading the guidelines, about why your request was rejected, please contact the Foundation: email@example.com